Khatira Bashirli

 Khatira Badraddin qizi Bashirli (Xatirə Bədrəddin qızı Bəşirli; 5 January 1958) is a doctor of philology, professor, assistant director of science of the National Museum of Azerbaijani Literature named after Nizami Ganjavi of the Azerbaijan National Academy of Sciences, chairman of the first regional organization “The museologist” of New Azerbaijan Party (NAP) of Sabail region.

 Background

 Khatira Bashirli was born in January 1958 in Agdash and she graduated from Azerbaijan State University (now BSU).

-She is now the assistant director on science of National Museum of Azerbaijani Literature named after Nizami Ganjavi of Azerbaijan National Academy of the Sciences.
+She is now the assistant director of science of the National Museum of Azerbaijani Literature, named after Nizami Ganjavi of Azerbaijan National Academy of the Sciences.
 Since 2005, she has been the chair of the first regional organization “The museologist” of NAP of Sabail region.

 She taught the discipline “Azerbaijani language and literature” in Azerbaijan State University of Languages and the discipline “Azerbaijani language and literature” in Khazar University.

 Scientific-theoretical activity

 Got the theoretical results from the point of research of the mutual connection of Azerbaijani prose and folklore, the form of the expression of folklorism in prose, the place of the genre of folklore in the organization of the written text and the history of the epos of the Turkic peoples, the likeness of the heroic eposes from the genetic point of view, the root unity, the architectonics of dastan.